best-trading-indicator-tools/10XReach/README.md

 # 10XReach - TikTok Video Processor

-This repository contains a Python script (`video_processor.py`) designed to process video files (e.g., downloaded from Instagram) to prepare them for uploading to TikTok.
-The primary goal is to make these videos technically unique to potentially reduce the risk of being flagged or "shadowbanned" by TikTok for being simple re-uploads.
+This repository contains a Python script (`video_processor.py`) designed to process video files (e.g., downloaded from platforms like Instagram or TikTok) to prepare them for re-uploading to these or other platforms.
+The primary goal is to make these videos technically unique, which can help reduce the risk of being flagged or "shadowbanned" for being simple re-uploads, regardless of the source or destination platform (e.g., Instagram to TikTok, TikTok to Instagram, TikTok to TikTok, Instagram to Instagram).

 ## How it Works & Features Implemented